andyw8/andyw8.github.io/_posts/2020-03-16-define-your-teams-broken-build-policy.markdown

 If the author of the most recent merge hasn't reacted to the failure, send a gentle nudge.

 The first thing the author should do is pull the latest master, and check if the test passes locally.
-If it doesn't, that gives a good starting point.
-If it doesn't, we'll have to broaden the investigation.
+If it fails, that gives a good starting point.
+If it passes, we'll have to broaden the investigation.

 While this in progress, there are two key things to keep in mind: